osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 This document is a detection and telemetry record.
 No source code, compiled tooling, or operational instructions are published.
 The technique is documented to the degree necessary to understand the detection surface — not to enable reproduction.
 Screenshots are provided as evidence.
 The binary will not be shared.

+## Tooling Credit

+Credential parsing in this vector was performed using **KvcForensic**, a memory forensics tool for parsing LSASS minidumps.
+KvcForensic successfully extracted NT hashes, SHA1, and DPAPI master keys from dumps produced in this lab environment where pypykatz failed due to struct offset mismatches introduced at higher Server 2025 UBR levels (documented in Vector 7b).

+KvcForensic is the work of [wesmar](https://github.com/wesmar).
+Repository: [https://github.com/wesmar/KvcForensic](https://github.com/wesmar/KvcForensic).

 ---

 ## Scope